Macros are a tool that allows us to perform text substitutions before the code compilation.

 Advantages and disadvantages

-If I previously told you to avoid using macros as much as possible, it is logically because they have disadvantages.
+If I have told you to avoid using macros as much as possible, it is logically because they have disadvantages.
 Let’s talk a bit about this 👇

 Advantages

-- Efficiency: Since macros expand before compilation, they do not introduce runtime overhead.
+- Efficiency: Since macros are expanded before compilation, they do not introduce overhead at runtime.

 More or less, all of these are true, but there are also a number of disadvantages.